leeway64/LWRFileStatisticsVisualizer/README.md

 - [dplyr](https://dplyr.tidyverse.org/) (MIT license): Data manipulation library.
 - [stringr](https://stringr.tidyverse.org/) (MIT license): String manipulation library.
 - [box](https://klmr.me/box/) (MIT License): Package to increase modularity of R code.

+In addition to the previous sofware, this project also uses texlive, texinfo, texlive-fonts-recommended, and texlive-fonts-extra to convert LaTeX to PDF.
+For Ubuntu-based systems, refer to this [page](https://linuxhint.com/convert-tex-latex-file-to-pdf/) for how to install these packages.

+To learn more about how to use LaTeX in general, [this page](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes) provides many useful examples.